rust-lang/book/src/ch17-05-traits-for-async.md

 -->

 > Note: The actual definition we used earlier in the chapter looks slightly
-> different than this, because it supports versions of Rust which did not yet
+> different than this, because it supports versions of Rust that did not yet
 > support using async functions in traits.
 As a result, it looks like this:
 >
 > ```rust,ignore
 > fn next(&mut self) -> Next<'_, Self> where Self: Unpin;
 > ```
 >
-> That `Next` type is a `struct` which implements `Future` and gives a way to
+> That `Next` type is a `struct` that implements `Future` and allows us to name
-> name the lifetime of the reference to `self` with `Next<'_, Self>`, so that
+> the lifetime of the reference to `self` with `Next<'_, Self>`, so that `await`
-> `await` can work with this method!
+> can work with this method.

-The `StreamExt` trait is also the home of all the interesting methods available to use with streams. `StreamExt` is automatically implemented for every type which implements `Stream`, but these traits are defined separately so that the community can iterate on the foundational trait distinctly from the convenience APIs.
+The `StreamExt` trait is also the home of all the interesting methods available to use with streams. `StreamExt` is automatically implemented for every type that implements `Stream`, but these traits are defined separately to enable the community to iterate on convenience APIs without affecting the foundational trait.

-In the version of `StreamExt` used in the `trpl` crate, the trait not only defines the `next` method, it also supplies an implementation of `next`, which correctly handles the details of calling `Stream::poll_next`.
+In the version of `StreamExt` used in the `trpl` crate, the trait not only defines the `next` method but also supplies a default implementation of `next` that correctly handles the details of calling `Stream::poll_next`.
 This means that even when you need to write your own streaming data type, you _only_ have to implement `Stream`, and then anyone who uses your data type can use `StreamExt` and its methods with it automatically.

 That’s all we’re going to cover for the lower-level details on these traits.
 To wrap up, let’s consider how futures (including streams), tasks, and threads all